smintz93/wdi-11-hw15-express-index-show-poke/README.md

 ## Hungry for more?

-1. Style your application with Bootstrap!
-Or really jazz up your app by adding some hand-rolled flourishes with CSS animations, jQuery and more!
+1. Style your application with flexbox, or if you really need a good rabbit hole--check out [Bootstrap!](https://getbootstrap.com/docs/4.1/getting-started/introduction/), a CSS library created by Twitter to make using the [960px grid system](https://960.gs/demo.html) a little easier.
+Or there's a substantially more lightweight 960px-grid-system-based answer to Bootstrap called [Skeleton](http://getskeleton.com/).
+You could also jazz up your app by adding some hand-rolled flourishes with CSS animations, and/or some sweet jQuery and/or ....??? u pick???.....!

 2. Learn more about Pseudo Selectors to become a CSS Genius
     - [pseudo selector links](https://www.youtube.com/watch?v=YMZGPqNDn_s&list=PLdnONIhPScST0Vy4LrIZiYKpFNoxgyH7J&index=17) ~ 5 minutes